-There is a relative excess of total body acid that cannot be dealt with by the body's normal buffering systems.
-It is not a diagnosis, rather a metabolic derangement that indicates underlying disease(s) as a cause.
+It is important to remember that metabolic acidosis is not a diagnosis; rather, it is a metabolic derangement that indicates underlying disease(s) as a cause.
 Determination of the underlying cause is the key to correcting the acidosis and administering appropriate therapy.

 It is relatively common, particularly among acutely unwell/critical care patients.
 There are no reliable figures for its overall incidence or prevalence in the population at large.

 There are many causes.
 They can be classified according to their pathophysiological origin, as below.
 The table is not exhaustive but lists those that are most common or clinically important to detect.